Are Turkey flights and holidays cancelled after 7.8 earthquake?

 Crisis24 reported that Gazientep Airport, Hatay Airport and the seaport of Ceyhan have also been closed and operations suspended in the wake of the natural disaster.

-“Currently, only planes carrying aid and rescue teams are allowed to land and take off from the two airports,” reported the Turkey-ased Daily Sabah.
+“Currently, only planes carrying aid and rescue teams are allowed to land and take off from the two airports,” reported Turkey-based publication the Daily Sabah.
 “Hatay Airport, whose runway was damaged because of the earthquake, was closed for all flights.”

+Hugh Fraser, the founder of Turkey specialist Corinthian Travel, told The Independent: “Southeastern Turkey and the area around Gaziantep have many spectacular attractions, and are noted for their regional cuisine, but has traditionally been the preserve of the second or third-time cultural visitors to Turkey.

+“The earthquake is a human tragedy but is unlikely to have much impact on Turkey’s major centres of tourism: Istanbul, Cappadocia, and the Aegean Coast – all of which are located hundreds of miles away to the west.”

 The Independent has contacted other airlines and tour operators serving Turkey for further comment.